dotnet/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 * Messages with unknown payloads.
 For example, a message with a field that could contain any message.
 * Conditional messages.
 For example, a message returned from a gRPC service might be a success result, or an error result.
 * Dynamic values.
-For example, a message with a field that contains an unstructed collection of values, similar to JSON.
+For example, a message with a field that contains an unstructured collection of values, similar to JSON.

 Protobuf offers language features and well known types to support these scenarios.